DiveZoneCompany/devzone.solutions/content/portfolio/af-klm.md

 ---

 Technical Lead in several project and maintenance teams.
-The mostly Indian team members worked party on location, and partly offshore in India.
+The mostly Indian team members worked partly on location, and partly offshore in India.

 The projects are mostly applications used by the aircrew or for managing this group of staff members.
 The biggest project was a rebuild and extension of an application for supplies used in all Supply Centres worldwide in the network of both KLM and Air France.
-This included a migration from AngularJS to Angular, and Spring Framework to Spring Boot and is afterwards used as a template for other comparable project migrations.
+This included a migration from AngularJS to Angular, and Spring Framework to Spring Boot, and was afterwards used as a template for other comparable project migrations.